Previous dayMarch 16, 2026Next day

 16.4 km---✓ ReviewedUSGS →

-A magnitude 3.4 seismic event took place near Rat Islands, Aleutian Islands, Alaska on March 16, 2026 at 23:17 UTC.
-The event originated approximately 16.4 km below the surface, classifying it as shallow crustal.
-Coordinates: 51.381°, 177.201°.
+March 16, 2026 brought a magnitude 3.4 earthquake near Rat Islands, Aleutian Islands, Alaska, logged at 23:17 UTC.
+This was a shallow crustal earthquake, focused at 16.4 km depth.
+The epicenter is at 51.381°, 177.201°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16